2014 NASA Sample Return Robot Centennial Challenge

 In order to win a Level-2 prize, a robot must autonomously navigate at all times and must retrieve the pre-cached sample and other samples distributed over the roving area within the two-hour time limit.

-Since these robots are presumed to be on another planetary surface they cannot use GPS for localization nor a compass for bearing, as these are not available on other planets.
+Since these robots are presumed to be on another planetary surface they cannot use GPS for localization nor a compass for bearings, as these are not available on other planets.
 An additional restriction, for safety, imposed is that the robots may not move faster than 2 meters per second.
 The competition area is specified as 80,000 square meters but the actual park area, a portion of Institute Park in Worcester, MA, is significantly smaller.

-In addition to the robot there is a home beacon that is positioned at the back of the starting platform.
+In addition to the robot, there is a home beacon that is positioned at the back of the starting platform.
 It may contain a structure with size and weight limitations defined by the rules.
-The home beacon may not have moving components, in general, but may contain lights, computers or other static devices to aid the robot.
+The home beacon may not have moving components, in general, but may contain lights, computers, or other static devices to aid the robot.
 The purpose of the home beacon, generally, is to provide a mechanism for the robot to sight and home on when returning to the starting platform.
 It is possible, for example, that a computer on the home beacon might contribute processing capabilities.

 A comment on naming: the rules consider a robot to be the total material positioned on the starting platform at the start of a competition run.
 The rules allow for spawn which are portions of the original robot.
 In general, the competitors have taken to calling the individual spawn, rovers.
 My Team Mystic robot consists of a base that remains on the starting platform and three rovers that search for and return samples.